Practicum Counselor Training

 Program Highlights

-• Supervision: Receive 1.5 hours of individual supervision weekly, group counseling supervision as applicable, and 1.5 hours of seminar/group supervision on Monday mornings.
+• Supervision: 1.5 hours of individual supervision per week and 1.5 hours of group supervision per week (tentatively Monday mornings).

-• Compensation: Earn a $500 stipend per quarter for the training year.
+• Stipend: $500 per quarter for the training year.

 Email Dr. Hou